nf-core/tools/docs/api/_build/pydocmd/nf-core/lint.md

 ```
 Runs all nf-core linting checks on a given Nextflow pipeline project
 in either `release` mode or `normal` mode (default).
 Returns an object
-of type `nf_core.lint.PipelineLint` after finished.
+of type `PipelineLint` after finished.

 __Arguments__

 - __pipeline_dir (str)__: The path to the Nextflow pipeline root directory
 - __release_mode (bool)__: Set this to `True`, if the linting should be run in the `release` mode.
-                     See `nf_core.lint.PipelineLint` for more information.
+                     See `PipelineLint` for more information.

 __Returns__

-An instance of class `nf_core.lint.PipelineLint`, containing all the linting results.
+`PipelineLint`: Contains all the linting results.

 <h2 id="nf_core.lint.PipelineLint">PipelineLint</h2>